emendelson/OneStopDOSBoxMacOS/README.md

-In 2021 this script built DOSBox from source.
-It has not been updated since, and almost certainly doesn't work in later macOS versions.
+This script builds DOSBox for macOS from source.
+It seems to work correctly in 2025, but may or may not work in future versions.